TheTechOddBug/lon-mirror/README.md

 - passes superficial inspection
 - is still structurally unstable underneath

-This is the practical target of OMNIA.
+This is the practical target of the OMNIA diagnostics lineage.

-OMNIA does not ask:
-"does this sound good?"

-OMNIA asks:
-"is this stable enough to be trusted as-is inside the tested setup?"
+This repository matters because it preserves the deepest public material for that work: not only the clean statement of the branch, but also the surrounding operational path that made it testable.

 ---

-## Canonical position in the ecosystem
+## Canonical chain

-OMNIA belongs to the MB-X.01 ecosystem and remains the canonical post-hoc structural measurement layer.
+Within the broader MB-X.01 / OMNIABASE ecosystem, the canonical chain is:

-Canonical chain:

 ```text
 Dual-Echo -> OMNIAMIND -> OMNIA -> OMNIA-RADAR -> OMNIA-LIMIT -> Decision Layer (external)